Consensys/secureum-diligence-bootcamp/day2/exercise2/README.md

 });
 ```

-3. Make sure your *instrumented* code passes all tests
+4. Make sure your *instrumented* code passes all tests

-4. (harder) Change the (uninstrumented) open zeppelin code, to introduce a bug, that is *caught* by your instrumentation.
+5. (harder) Change the (uninstrumented) OpenZeppelin code, to introduce a bug, that is *caught* by your instrumentation.

 To get you started, we have already added the dummy token code and tests from the example above.